mjsamberg/courses/courses/dlprograms/devices/9_homeaccess.md

 Using [State Contracts][9], some districts are purchasing a limited number of hotspots for student checkout.
 Each hotspot costs about $40/month and districts can purchase from multiple carriers as the need arises.
 The cost associated with this program prevents it from scaling to what a school would typically need.
 [Kajeet][10] is a network reseller that sells devices customized for schools that include filtering back to schools and other access controls.

 ### Community Hotspots
 Some school districts are partnering with community hubs to provide Internet access to students at home.
 These hubs are not ideal compared to having Internet in the home, but are also extremely useful in providing supervision for students, support resources for families, meals through the Summer Feeding Program, and other programming for families.
 Some schools are also upcycling old activity buses to provide programming that can travel to communities.
-The [Book Bus at Hickory City Schools][11] is one example.
+[Book Buses][11] are one example.
 There are some inherent [equity issues](https://www.usatoday.com/story/news/education/2020/04/01/coronavirus-internet-speed-broadband-online-learning-school-closures/5091051002/) in approaches like this as well as safety issues related for people having to camp out in common locations.
 Also, [camping out in parking lots](https://www.nytimes.com/2020/05/05/technology/parking-lots-wifi-coronavirus.html) has inherent problems and may not make the internet accessible.

 ### Bus Wi-Fi
 Kajeet offers a solution to connect buses to the Internet with enough wireless capacity to serve a bus full of students.
 In addition to allowing Internet access to students on their way to and from schools, this solution can provide Internet access in communities as well.
 Since bus drivers disproportionately live in lower-income neighborhoods, allowing drivers to take their buses home and leaving the wifi running on the bus overnight can cover a small area with Internet access.
 Many schools adopted this [approach during COVID as well](https://www.ncbroadband.gov/covid-19/wi-fi-bus-partnership).